IsraaMShtayeh/Learning-Sprint-/Day3.md

   - indexOf(string)
   - pop() // pop the last element (remove) and return it
   - push(element) // add the element to the end of the array
+  - shift() // remove the first array element and return it
+  - unshift(element) // add new element to the start of the array
   - array1.concat(array2)//combining arrays 1 and 2 without making any changes to the original arrays (creating a new merged array).
 - Objects Collect multiple value together to describe more complex data
 - Objects have Properties (Property Name and Property Value)